parallelworks/ssh_bash_demo/README.md

 # ssh_bash_demo

-Simple demonstration workflow using SSH to submit jobs.
+Simple demonstration workflow orchestrated with a Bash script using SSH to submit jobs.
+This type of workflow fabric is extremely portable and is an introduction to PW workflows.
+For more complicated workflows (e.g. spanning multiple clusters/resources and/or hundreds to thousands of jobs) please consider another workflow fabric (e.g. [Parsl](https://parsl-project.org/)).

-## Overview
+## Overview and Usage

 This workflow is designed to be used to test launching a job on a cluster.
 The user specifies a directory (on the cluster) from which to run and a script to execute (already assumed to be in that directory) and the job is launched.
-The default values correspond to the following terminal session:
+The default values in the `Run directory` and `Run command` fields of the workflow launch form correspond to the following terminal session:
 ```bash
 cd /var
 ls
 ```
 The `/var` directory is useful here since `$HOME` is often empty for newly spun up cloud clusters.
+The user also needs to specify which cluster to send the commands.
+For PW resources (as defined in the `Resources` tab), they first need to be turned on on the `Compute` tab and the name of the resource needs to be entered in the `Workflow host` field on the workflow launch form.
+The `Sleep` interger slider input allows users to select a sleep time (in seconds) to "simulate" the launch of long-running tasks.

+The `Which type of node to run on?` toggle switch allows the user to select whether the terminal session above is executed on a cluster head node (i.e. for launching an MPI job) or directly on a worker node (i.e. mediated by `sbatch`).
+Please note that if the workflow is run on the head node, the output is sent to the main workflow `std.out` in the resulting `/pw/jobs/<job_id>` directory **on the PW platform**.
+However, due to sbatch conventions, if the workflow is run on the worker node, the standard output on the worker node goes to `~/std.out.<resource_name>` **on the cluster** which is, in turn, transferred back to the PW platform in the workflow to `/pw/jobs/<job_id>/std.out.<resource_name>`.

+Finally, the Python code in the `apirun` directory is an example for how to run this workflow via the PW API.
+This allows the user to specify the workflow inputs (i.e. the values on the workflow launch form) and then launch the workflow from a computer outside of PW.
+The user is authenticated to PW via their API key.
+This API key must be treated with the same level of care as a password.
+Please see `./apirun/README.md` for more information.

 ## Contents